lessfish/leetcode/README.md

-> I decide to add solutions **with simple descriptions** to each problem I have solved, to practise my written English, as well as recording something. —— Mar 31.
+> I decide to add solutions **with simple explaination ** to each problem I have solved, to practise my written English, as well as recording something. —— Mar 31.
 2016

 # :pencil2: Leetcode Solutions with JavaScript

 If you **give this Repo. a star**, I'll be quite thankful!

+If you have any question, please give me an [issue](https://github.com/hanzichi/leetcode/issues).

 (Notes: :blue_book: means you need to buy a book from Leetcode)